Sex-determination system: XX/XY sex chromosomes

 The XX/XY sex-determination system is perhaps the most familiar as it is found in humans and most other mammals, as well as in some insect species.
 In the XX/XY system, karyotypic females usually have two X chromosomes (XX), while karyotypic males usually have a single X and a single Y chromosome (XY).
 The X and Y sex chromosomes are different in shape and size from each other, unlike other chromosome pairs (autosomes), and are sometimes called allosomes.
-In some species, including humans, individuals remain phenotypically undifferentiated for some time during development (embryogenesis); in others, however, such as fruit flies, sexual differentiation occurs as soon fertilization occurs.
+In some species, including humans, individuals remain phenotypically undifferentiated for some time during development (embryogenesis); in others, however, such as fruit flies, sexual differentiation occurs as soon as fertilization occurs.

 Y-centered sex determination

 Some species (including humans) have a gene SRY on the Y chromosome that triggers development of the male phenotype.
 Members of SRY-reliant species can also have other chromosomal combinations such as XXY.
 In humans, karyotypic sex is generally determined by the presence or absence of a Y chromosome with a functional SRY gene.
 If the SRY gene is present and activated during fetal development, cells create testosterone and anti-müllerian hormone which typically leads to male phenotypic development.
 In embryos that lack a functioning SRY gene, such as most XX individuals, the individual develops phenotypically female.

 In Y-centered sex determination, the SRY gene is the gene that triggers male phenotype development, however multiple genes are required for this process to complete.
 In XY mice, lack of the gene DAX1 on the X chromosome results in sterility, but in humans it causes adrenal hypoplasia congenita.
 However, when an extra DAX1 gene is placed on the X chromosome, the result is phenotypically female, despite the existence of SRY, since it overrides the effects of SRY.
 Even when there are functional X chromosomes in XX females, duplication or expression of SOX9 causes testes to develop.
 Gradual sex reversal in developed mice can also occur when the gene FOXL2 is removed from females.
 Even though the gene DMRT1 is used by birds as their sex locus, species who have XY chromosomes also rely upon DMRT1, contained on chromosome 9, for sexual differentiation at some point in their formation.